scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `validity` field defines the validity period of the certificate.
 All certificates MUST have a well-defined expiration date. `GeneralizedTime` value "99991231235959Z" MUST NOT be used.

 The recommended maximum validity period for each type of certificate is described in [](#key-pair-notation).
-SCION implementations SHOULD adopt these values.
+SCION deployments SHOULD adopt these values.

 ### `subject`

 The `subject` field defines the entity that owns the certificate.
-It MUST NOT be empty and the same constraints as the `issuer` field apply.
-For details, see [](#issuer) and [](#isd-as-nr).
+It MUST NOT be empty.
+In addition to the attributes described in section 4.1.2.6 {{RFC5280}}, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute, see  [](#isd-as-nr).

 ### `subjectPublicKeyInfo`